 While Mexican petunias will grow in a variety of soil types, they prefer to be planted in well-drained, fertile soil.
 They grow and spread extra quickly in marshy soil, or next to rivers and lakes.
 When it comes to soil pH, these plants will survive in alkaline beds, but they most prefer neutral to slightly acidic environments.

 Even if you live in an arid climate, you can still raise a fantastic garden full of bright and showy Mexican petunias.
 They're unique in that they're drought resistant and yet they also survive floods.
-They do benefit from occasional waterings in dry climates, but can go without for long stretches of time.
+They do benefit from occasional watering in dry climates but can go without for long stretches of time.

 Temperature and Humidity

 Mexican petunias are a favorite plant in the desert, but they also grow well in humid climates.
 They do not survive in the cold, yet they can still be enjoyed as summer annuals in areas that experience low temperatures in the winter.